 “Banning things is not the way forward.
 The way forward would be for the BBC to have journalists from individual African countries, either in advisory or editorial positions, so they are the ones reporting.”

 And that is what This Is Africa strives to embody–stories told by Africans in Africa.
 Stories aimed at stirring conversations and changing narratives, questioning old narratives and pushing for new ones.

 The #saytheirnames campaign generated many such stories and conversations, both personal, focusing on the victims, and political, looking at how Western media was quick to blame Ethiopian Air for the crash and questioning Western coverage of African stories.
 The campaign reached almost 2.7 people million people and generated more than 75,000 likes, shares and comments.

 The strength of the campaign and the stories it told is, says Mbamalu, partly the result of a training he followed at RNW Media’s training institute RNTC in February.
-The three-week course, ‘Media campaigns for development and social change’, delivered the tools and knowledge needed to create strong campaigns that resonate with the target audience and was, says Mbamalu, “totally eye opening”.
+The three-week course, ‘Media campaigns for social change’, delivered the tools and knowledge needed to create strong campaigns that resonate with the target audience and was, says Mbamalu, “totally eye opening”.
 Lessons he learned informed the shape of #saytheirnames and supported him through a period that was:

 “Really emotional, also for me.
 I had to look for these people’s stories, and then writing them and thinking about how to phrase things.
 And then seeing the reactions of people and it was just really….emotional.”

 Total posts: 28

 Total reach: 2.693.802